Current PhD Students

 Current Position: Biostatistician, Innovent Biologics Co.
 Ltd., Beijing, China

-Current Position: Assistant Professor, Department of Statistics, Shenzhen University, Shenzhen, China
+Current Position: Associate Professor, Department of Statistics, Shenzhen University, Shenzhen, China

-Current Position: Lecturer and Director of the MSc Programme, Department of Mathematics, HKBU
+Current Position: Lecturer and Director of the MSc Programme, Department of Mathematics, Hong Kong Baptist University

 Current Position: Data Analyst, China Daily Hong Kong Limited, Hong Kong